ChrisFeline/ToNSaveManager/Docs/Scripts.md

 ﻿# Scripts - Documentation
 > (Under Construction)
+> These APIs can change at any moment during beta.

 - To enable the use of scripts, simply create a folder called `scripts` under the same folder as the executable.
 - Create a `.js` file inside this folder and have fun.